 No tenant wants to live in a property that looks run down.
+You want tenants to feel at home.
 So, if your property seems like it has seen better days, do some improvements to make it look attractive to prospective tenants.

 There are a couple of things you may need to do to improve your property’s curb appeal: